Energy in Germany: Energy statistics

+Energy plan

+The plan for 2030 aims for 80% of electricity from renewables.

 Energy consumption

-Germany is the sixth largest consumer of energy in the world, and the largest national market of electricity in Europe.
-The country is the fifth-largest consumer of oil in the world.
-Oil consumption accounted for 34.3% of all energy use in 2018, and 23.7% of Germany's energy consumption came from gas.
+In 2019, Germany was the sixth largest consumer of energy in the world.
+The country also had the largest national market of electricity in Europe.
+Germany is the fifth-largest consumer of oil in the world, with oil accounting for 34.3% of all energy use in 2018, with another 23.7% coming from natural gas.

 Energy imports

 In 2021, Germany imported 63.7% of its energy.

 About 98% of oil consumed in Germany is imported.
 In 2021, Russia supplied 34.1% of crude oil imports, the US 12.5%, Kazakhstan 9.8% and Norway 9.6%.

-Germany is also the world's largest importer of natural gas, which covered more than a quarter of primary energy consumption in Germany in 2021.
-Around 95% of Germany's natural gas is imported, of which around half is re-exported.
-55% of gas imports come from Russia, 30% from Norway and 13% from the Netherlands.
+In 2021, Germany was the world's largest importer of natural gas, which covered more than a quarter of primary energy consumption in Germany.
+Around 95% of Germany's natural gas was imported, of which around half is re-exported.
+55% of gas imports came from Russia, 30% from Norway and 13% from the Netherlands.
 As of 2022, Germany does not have LNG terminals, so all gas imports use pipelines.
 After the 2022 Russian invasion of Ukraine, Germany announced that it wanted to build an LNG terminal at the North Sea port of Brunsbüttel to improve energy security.

-Because of its rich coal deposits, Germany has a long tradition of using coal.
+Due to its rich coal deposits, Germany has a long tradition of using coal.
 It was the fourth-largest consumer of coal in the world as of 2016.
 Domestic hard coal mining has been completely phased out in 2018, as it could not compete with cheaper sources elsewhere and had survived only through subsidies.
 As of 2022, only lignite is still mined in Germany.
 After ending domestic production in 2018, Germany imported all 31.8 million tonnes of the hard coal it consumed in 2020.
 The biggest suppliers were Russia (45.4%), the United States (18.3%) and Australia (12.3%).

+In 2023, Germany's natural gas imports declined by 32.6%, to 968 terawatt hours (TWh).
+This was attributed to greater energy saving and a decrease in gas exports.
+The top sources for the import natural gas were Norway (43%), the Netherlands (26%), and Belgium (22%).